Is Your Child Struggling with Mental Health Issues?

 What Is Mental Health?

 Good mental health is an important part of total health.
-Mental health includes our emotional, psychological and social well-being, says the U.S. Department of Health and Human Services. leaving site icon Our mental health affects how we think and feel.
+Mental health includes our emotional, psychological and social well-being, says the Substance Abuse and Mental Health Services Administration. leaving site icon Our mental health affects how we think and feel.
 It determines how we act.
 It also influences how we handle stress and make choices.
 Mental health is vital at each stage of life, from childhood and teen years through adulthood.

 The Centers for Disease Control and Prevention says mentally healthy children have a positive quality of life and can function well at home, in school and in their communities.
 They reach developmental and emotional milestones and learn healthy social skills and how to cope when there are problems.